-- Approves the Governor's Budget proposal to provide \$227 million one-time General Fund for the Middle Class Scholarship program and includes intent language to provide \$227 million one-time General Fund in 2024-25. - Adopts placeholder trailer bill language to exclude emergency aid and institutional merit aid from Middle Class Scholarship calculation. - Provides \$15 million ongoing General Fund and adopts placeholder trailer bill language to cover the total cost of attendance for former foster youth at UC and CSU through the Middle Class Scholarship program. - Approves the Governor's Budget proposal to provide \$1.4 million General Fund, with \$469,000 ongoing, and two positions to support cybersecurity activities. - Approves the Governor's Budget proposal to provide \$241,000 ongoing General Fund to support one human resources position. - Approves the May Revise proposal to eliminate the Golden State Education and Training Program. - Approves the May Revise proposal to allow the Cal Grant level for students attending private, non-profit institutions to remain at \$9,358. - Approves the May Revise proposal to provide \$397,000 ongoing General Fund and 4 positions to support CSAC operations. - Approves the May Revise proposal to provide \$103,000 ongoing General Fund to support the Cash for College program. - Approves the May Revise proposals to adjust Cal Grant, Law Enforcement Personnel Dependents Scholarship Award, Chafee Foster Youth Program, Individuals with Disabilities Education Act, Middle Class Scholarship, and GI Bill Award Program to reflect updated caseload estimates. - Approves the May Revise proposal to adopt trailer bill language requiring Cal Grant participating institutions to use 2020 cohort default rates in determining eligibility. - Approves the May Revise proposal to provide \$451,000 for the Public Interest Attorney Loan Repayment Program, and provides \$216,000 and one position to support the program.
+Approves the Governor's Budget proposal to provide \$227 million one-time General Fund for the Middle Class Scholarship program and assumes \$289 million one-time General Fund in 2024-25.

-- Approves placeholder trailer bill language to make changes to the Golden State Teacher Grant Program. - Approves placeholder trailer bill language to extend the Cal Grant deadline by one month in 2024 if the federal Free Application for Federal Student Aid (FAFSA) is not available by Oct.
+- Adopts placeholder trailer bill language to exclude emergency aid and institutional merit aid from Middle Class Scholarship calculation. - Provides \$5.2 million ongoing General Fund and adopts trailer bill language to cover the total cost of attendance for former foster youth at UC and CSU through the Middle Class Scholarship program. - Approves the Governor's Budget proposal to provide \$1.4 million General Fund, with \$469,000 ongoing, and two positions to support cybersecurity activities. - Approves the Governor's Budget proposal to provide \$241,000 ongoing General Fund to support one human resources position. - Approves the May Revise proposal to eliminate the Golden State Education and Training Program. - Approves the May Revise proposal to allow the Cal Grant level for students attending private, non-profit institutions to remain at \$9,358. - Approves the May Revise proposal to provide \$397,000 ongoing General Fund and 4 positions to support CSAC operations. - Approves the May Revise proposal to provide \$103,000 ongoing General Fund to support the Cash for College program. - Approves the May Revise proposals to adjust Cal Grant, Law Enforcement Personnel Dependents Scholarship Award, Chafee Foster Youth Program, Individuals with Disabilities Education Act, Middle Class Scholarship, and GI Bill Award Program to reflect updated caseload estimates. - Approves the May Revise proposal to adopt trailer bill language requiring Cal Grant participating institutions to use 2020 cohort default rates in determining eligibility. - Approves the May Revise proposal to provide \$451,000 for the Public Interest Attorney Loan Repayment Program, and provides \$216,000 and one position to support the program. - Approves placeholder trailer bill language to extend the Cal Grant deadline by one month in 2024 if the federal Free Application for Federal Student Aid (FAFSA) is not available by Oct.
 1, 2023.